lspiehler/pkiaas-docs/docs/certificate-templates/edit.md

     * **Policy** - Disable, select a predefined policy identifier, or enter a custom OID.

 ### SCEP
 Simple Certificate Enrollment Protocol is a protocol designed to simplify the process of managing and issuing digital certificates in a scalable and automated manner.
 It is commonly used in environments where devices like routers, printers, and mobile devices need to enroll for certificates to enable secure communications.
 The SCEP URL for the template can be found by navigating to **Certificate Templates -> Manage Templates**, next click on a template, and choose the **Show Template Service URLs** option.
-A modal will apear revealing the template service URLs including the SCEP URL.
+A modal will appear revealing the template service URLs including the SCEP URL.

 * **Enable SCEP protocol** - Enable or disable SCEP for the template.
 * **Enable SCEP Static Passphrase** - Enable or disable a static passphrase for SCEP services on the template.
 This may be required for SCEP processes that require the same passphrase to be used for multiple SCEP clients.